-The cheapest family unlimited plan from AT&T cost about $45 a line which is about $10 per line more expensive that T-Mobile’s family plan that cost about $35 per line.
-And this difference is consistent across other plans offer by both carriers.
+The cheapest family unlimited plan from AT&T cost about $45 a line which is about $10 per line more expensive than T-Mobile’s family plan which cost about $35 per line.
+And this difference is consistent across other plans offered by both carriers.

-Just not to axe AT&T down, they do provide cheaper prepaid plans for multi-line monthly.
-The AT&T Prepaid Multi Line Monthly Plan cost about $26 a month and it’s far cheaper than all the offers from T-Mobile for plans in same category.
+Just not to ax AT&T down, they do provide cheaper prepaid plans for multi-line monthly.
+The AT&T Prepaid Multi-Line Monthly Plan costs about $26 a month and it’s far cheaper than all the offers from T-Mobile for plans in the same category.

 AT&T vs T-Mobile: Prepaid plans

 In summary, T-Mobile wins this battle too.
 T-Mobile also edges AT&T when it comes to prepaid plans.
 AT&T will give you 8GB of data for $40 and T-Mobile will give you 10GB of data for the same price.
 Putting the better speed into consideration, T-Mobile is winning this with ease (T-Mobile gives you more data for the same price).